pdoubraw/wakebench_swift/docs/source/simulations.rst

 - Simulation setup:
     - Same format as in Phase 1

-- Results for time-stepping simulation tools:
+- Results for time-stepping simulation tools and for steady-state simulation tools:
-    - Same format as in Phase 1, but now uploaded not only at :math:`x=-2.5` D, but also between :math:`x=1` D and :math:`x=8` D in :math:`1` D increments
+    - Same format as in Phase 1, but now several netcdf files are uploaded, one for each :math:`x` dsitance (i.e., not only at :math:`x=-2.5` D, but also between :math:`x=1` D and :math:`x=8` D in :math:`1` D increments)
     - The number of uploaded files will be :math:`9\times n_t` (one per downstream distance and per time)

-- Results for steady-state simulation tools:
-    - Same format as in Phase 1, but now uploaded not only at :math:`x=-2.5` D, but also between :math:`x=1` D and :math:`x=8` D in :math:`1` D increments
-    - The number of uploaded files will be :math:`9`, one for each :math:`x` distance requested

 Benchmark Phase 3: Iteration
 ----------------------------